Cescualito/Cescualito/README.md

 ## Howzit, world?
 Molweni nonke 😄

 It is an absolute pleasure meeting you.
-After giving it some thought, I have decided to join this intimidating platform, despite my lack of experience.
+After giving it some thought, I have decided to join this intimidating platform.
 I hope to learn a lot, receive helpful feedback, and have the chance to share what I am working on publicly.

 <br>